 How to complete a MAC assessment

-- Select the appropriate type of assessment (ie lifting, carrying or team handling).
+- Select the appropriate type of assessment (lifting, carrying or team handling).
 If a task involves lifting and carrying, consider both.

-- If the individual does a number of tasks, assess each one separately and prioritise action to address the highest scoring task.
+- If the individual does a number of tasks, assess each one separately.

 - Prioritise action by addressing the task with the highest total score first.
 The total scores do not relate to specific action levels.